Ernst Thälmann: Imprisonment and execution

 Fellow German communist Wilhelm Pieck had managed to escape to the Soviet Union and in July 1936 issued a statement calling for the release of Thälmann.
 He stated: "If we succeeded in raising a tremendous storm of protest throughout the world, it will be possible to break down the prison walls and as in the case of Dimitrov, deliver Thälmann from the clutches of the Fascist hangmen.
 The fact that Ernst Thälmann has got to spend his fiftieth birthday in the gaols of Hitler-Fascism is an urgent reminder to all the anti-Fascists of the whole world that they must intensify to the utmost their campaign for the release of Thälmann and the many thousands of imprisoned victims of the White Terror."
-After the German–Soviet Non-Aggression Pact in 1939 and Germany's and the Soviet Union's joint invasion of Poland — and despite Thälmann's loyalty to Stalin during his time leading the KPD — Moscow pragmatically removed a slogan for the 1939 International Youth Day, which read in part, "Long live Comrade Thälmann!", and replaced it with, "Long live the wise foreign policy of the Soviet Union, guided by Comrade Stalin's instructions."
+After the German–Soviet Non-Aggression Pact in 1939 and Germany's and the Soviet Union's joint invasion of Poland — and despite Thälmann's loyalty to Stalin during his time leading the KPD — Moscow pragmatically replaced a slogan for the 1939 International Youth Day, "Long live Comrade Thälmann!", with "Long live the wise foreign policy of the Soviet Union, guided by Comrade Stalin's instructions."

 Thälmann spent over eleven years in solitary confinement.
 In August 1944, he was transferred from Bautzen prison to Buchenwald concentration camp.
-That same August, Heinrich Himmler took notes during a conversation with Hitler where he said: "Thälmann must be executed."
-A fellow Buchenwald prisoner, Marian Zgoda, recalls hearing the shooting of Thälmann on the 18th—four days after Himmler's curt annotation in his notes.
+That month, Heinrich Himmler took notes during a conversation with Hitler saying: "Thälmann must be executed."
+A fellow Buchenwald prisoner, Marian Zgoda, recalls hearing the shooting of Thälmann on the 18th—four days after Himmler's curt annotation.
 After he was shot on Hitler's personal order, his body was immediately cremated.
-Shortly after, the Nazis claimed in an announcement that, together with Rudolf Breitscheid, Thälmann had died in an Allied bombing raid on 23 August.
+Shortly after, the Nazis announced that Thälmann had died in an Allied bombing raid on 23 August, together with Rudolf Breitscheid.

 Legacy

 The Ernst Thälmann Monument was erected in 1986 in the Ernst-Thälmann-Park, Berlin.

-During the Spanish Civil War, several units of German Republican volunteers (most notably the Thälmann Battalion of the International Brigades) were named in his honour.
-During World War II, Yugoslavia's leader Tito organized a company of Danube Swabians and Wehrmacht defectors as the Ernst Thälmann Company to fight the German enemy.
+During the Spanish Civil War, several units of German Republican volunteers (notably the Thälmann Battalion of the International Brigades) were named in his honour.
+During World War II, Yugoslavia's leader Tito organized a company of Danube Swabians and Wehrmacht defectors as the Ernst Thälmann Company to fight the Germans.